d-exclaimation/pioneer/Documentation/getting-started.md

 ## 3: Define entities and context

-Continuing from the setup, now we will be declaring entities and the resolvers for the GraphQL API.
+Continuing from the setup, now we will be declaring entities for the GraphQL API.

+### Book entity

-We'll create a simple `Book` entity and simple context type to hold both the Vapor's `Request` and `Response` object.
+We'll create a simple `Book` entity.

 ```swift # Book.swift
 import struct Pioneer.ID